andrirafti/Fitness-App/README.md

 # Fitness-App
-Fitness-App for users to log their workouts/ View Other peoples workout!
+Fitness-App for users to log their workouts/ view their progress throughout time!
+Also lets users view others workouts routine/progress!
 _________________________________________________________________________________________________________________________________________________________________

 ## Project Description